"The Nissan Leaf remains a pioneering machine and one of the most comfortable, quiet cars on the road."

 There are few moving parts contained in the Leaf's electric motor to go wrong or breakdown, which immediately makes it more reliable.
 Services should be few and far between, too, thanks to Nissan's strong reputation for overall reliability - the manufacturer finishing fourth in the 2012 Auto Express Driver Power survey.
 However, electric cars are still a little bit of an unknown quantity and there are niggling questions about battery life and degradation over time.
 Because of this, Nissan now gives buyers the option of leasing the car's battery – with a promise to replace it when it reaches the end of its usable life.
 Used values are good too, Residual vales aren’t great, due to limited popularity but it's worth noting that the Leaf scored a full five stars in the Euro NCAP crash safety tests.

 The Nissan Leaf was updated in 2013, and with it came the introduction of three new specifications.
 The all-electric family car now mirrors the existing Nissan trim line-up with Visia, Acenta and Tekna specs – with entry-level cars priced on a par with the VW Golf and Vauxhall Astra when you take into account the £5,000 government grant.
-Visia models get 16-inch steel wheels, and black mirror caps, while Acenta cars add alloys, tinted windows and body coloured trim.
+Visia models have a real world range about 20 per cent lower than other models, and they don’t get an efficient new heater or a new regenerative braking mode for the gearbox available for the other models.
+What they do get is 16-inch steel wheels and black mirror caps, while Acenta cars add alloys, tinted windows and body coloured trim.
 Top-spec Tekna models are expensive but you do get LED headlights, an energy saving Bose stereo and high-tech 360 degree cameras to help with parking.